Esophageal or gastroesophageal junction (GEJ) cancer that has been treated with chemoradiation followed by surgery to help prevent it from coming back

 Frequent communication with your healthcare team is an important part of treatment.
 Use your appointment to let them know how you're feeling and ask any questions you may have.
 You may also be able to talk with others going through a similar situation.

 Try to schedule your appointments for the same day of the week to make them easier to remember.
 It is important to keep all appointments with your healthcare team.
 If you miss one, call your healthcare team as soon as possible to reschedule your appointment.

 A member of your healthcare team will do blood tests to check for side effects during your treatment with OPDIVO and may treat you with a corticosteroid or medicines.
 OPDIVO treatments may also need to be delayed or completely stopped if you have severe side effects.
 Be sure to talk to your healthcare team about side effects.

-Before you receive OPDIVO, tell your healthcare team if you:
+Before you receive OPDIVO, tell your healthcare team about all your medical conditions, including if you:

 - •are pregnant or plan to become pregnant.
 OPDIVO can harm your unborn baby

 - •are breastfeeding or plan to breastfeed.
 It is not known if OPDIVO passes into your breast milk.
 Do not breastfeed during treatment with OPDIVO and for 5 months after the last dose of OPDIVO.

 Your healthcare provider should do a pregnancy test before you start receiving OPDIVO.

 - •You should use an effective method of birth control during your treatment and for at least 5 months after the last dose of OPDIVO.
 Talk to your healthcare provider about birth control methods that you can use during this time.

 - • Tell your healthcare provider right away if you become pregnant or think you may be pregnant during treatment with OPDIVO.
 You or your healthcare provider should contact Bristol Myers Squibb at 1-844-593-78691-844-593-7869 as soon as you become aware of a pregnancy.